techidaily/site-games-able/source/_posts/screen-showdown-evaluating-oled-amoled-and-ips-in-the-market.md

  OLED monitors are thinner, lighter, energy-efficient, color-accurate, offer wide viewing angles, and have faster response times than LCD monitors.

  Of course, OLED comes with its own unique problems.
 For starters, OLEDs are susceptible to burn-in, which is a permanent discoloration of parts of the screen that have displayed the same image for a long period.
-For instance, navigation buttons or[status bar symbols on your phone](https://www.makeuseof.com/android-phone-icons/) or a screen saver on your PC monitor.
+For instance, navigation buttons or [status bar symbols on your phone](https://www.makeuseof.com/android-phone-icons/) or a screen saver on your PC monitor.

  OLEDs also have a shorter lifespan than LCDs because the organic materials used in OLEDs tend to degrade over time.
 One lesser-known con of OLED is that it has lower peak brightness than LCD, so it's more suited for indoor use.
 And, of course, OLED is more expensive—but you know that already.